 Festive holidays aren't happy or healthy for everyone.
 For some people, they mean long to-do lists, family tension or financial stress.
-Others don't have anything to do — and no one to celebrate with.
+Others may feel lonely and have little to do or no one to celebrate with.

-Here are 8 tips for anyone who finds the festive season a little challenging.
+Here are 8 tips for anyone who finds the festive season challenging.

 1. Reduce financial stress

-It's OK to be a scrooge when it comes to presents.
-Instead of re-mortgaging your house to fill Christmas stockings, talk to your family about buying only children presents, agreeing on a gift budget or doing 'secret Santa' (each family member draws the name of a relative and buys just one gift for them).
+Talk to your family about only buying children presents, agreeing to a gift budget or doing secret Santa, where each family member draws the name of a relative and buys just one gift for them.

 2. Connect with community

-Half of all Australians feel lonely on at least one day of every week, according to research by Swinburne University.
+Almost 1 in 3 Australians feel lonely, according to research by the Ending Loneliness Together initiative.
 The festive season can be an especially lonely time for many people.
 If you're feeling isolated — or want to ease the loneliness of others — you might find a Christmas event near you on the Salvation Army website.

 If that's not your thing, you could volunteer with a local charity, aged care facility or hospital, or simply strike up a conversation with a neighbour.
 Even small connections can make a big difference.

 If the festive season is stressing you out or you are alone, looking at others' curated happy snaps on social media may make you feel worse.